BardisRenos/Simple-Rest-Api/README.md

     @Setter
  ```

 Lastly, this annotation builds an object.
-The @Builder annotationlets you automatically produce the code required to have your class be instantiable with code.
+The @Builder annotation lets you automatically produce the code required to have your class be instantiable with code.

  ```java